isaacnmm/pestpolicy-hugo2XX/content/posts/revolution-for-cats-without-vet-prescription/index.md

 ##  Details: Revolution for Cats without Vet Prescription

-Besides protecting your cat from [fleas](https://pestpolicy.com/cat-fleas-vs-dog-fleas/), Revolution also controls and treats ear mite infestations, hookworm infections, and roundworm infections. - Therefore, this will be an advantage since most pet owners do not pay attention or control these parasites.
+Besides protecting your cat from [fleas](https://pestpolicy.com/cat-fleas-vs-dog-fleas/),Revolution also controls and treats ear mite infestations, hookworm infections, and roundworm infections. - Therefore, this will be an advantage since most pet owners do not pay attention or control these parasites.
 In addition, customer reviews for the non-prescription flu medication are just as effective as the prescription-based remedies.

 So, getting the Revolution Plus medication to kill fleas but without prescription brings so much convenience to most pets and homeowners.
 But why is Revolution Plus so good at killing fleas?
 This is mainly due to the medication's special formulation that protects the cats from fleas for about a month.